DateFit Blog

 Your Body Language Speaks First

-"I can tell within seconds whether a guy is approaching me with respect or entitlement.
-It's in the body language before a single word is spoken." — Rachel, 34, marathon runner
+Many women say they can tell within seconds whether a guy is approaching with respect or entitlement.
+It's in the body language, before a single word is spoken.

 Don't loom.
 Don't block her path.
 Don't stand too close.
 Approach from an angle she can see you (not from behind).
 Keep your body language open but not imposing.
 And for the love of all things holy, don't flex while talking to her.